 13. Fleet as Instrumented Experiment

-Thursday, 7:02 a.m., five units on the bench, cross-site call connecting, no two run logs with the same fields.
+Thursday morning: five units on the bench, and no two run logs structured the same way.

 Fleet mindset: learning asset, not milestone artifact